Long-run impulse control with generalised discounting: Preliminaries

 Assumption~\eqref{A1} states various properties of the running cost function and the shift-cost function.
 In particular,~\eqref{eq:cost_ineq} prevents multiple impulses at the same time.
 More specifically, when considering an impulse from $x$ to $\eta$ followed by an immediate impulse from $\eta$ to $\xi$, based on~\eqref{eq:cost_ineq}, a decision-maker should directly shift the process from $x$ to $\xi$.
 Typical examples satisfying~\eqref{A1} are in the form $c(x,\xi)=h(\rho(x,\xi))+c_0$, $x\in E$, $\xi\in U$, where $h$ is non-negative, bounded, increasing and subadditive, $c_0>0$, and $\rho$ is the underlying metric on $E$.
+Also, the assumption $0<c_0<c(x,\xi)$, $x,\xi\in E$, could be associated with some minimal (positive) fixed cost of any intervention.
+This assumption ensures i.a. that, for optimal strategies, there are finitely many impulses in the finite time interval; see the discussion following Equation~\ref{eq:Fatou} for details.

 Assumption~\eqref{Feller} requires the $\mathcal{C}_b$-Feller property of the underlying Markov process and is a standard condition in the control literature.

 Assumption~\eqref{A2} requires uniform ergodicity of the underlying Markov process.
 This type of assumption is frequently used in the average cost framework to obtain the existence of a solution to the associated optimality equation; see e.g. Section 3.3 in~\cite{Her1989} and references therein for details.